 Galls on the blade of Laminaria hyperborea and spot disease are associated with the endophyte Streblonema sp. although the causal agent is unknown (bacteria, virus or endophyte).
-Resultant damage to the blade and stipe may increase losses in storms.
-The endophyte inhibits spore production and therefore recruitment and recoverability (Lein et al., 1991).
+The resultant damage to the blade and stipe may increase losses in storms.
+The endophyte inhibits spore production and, therefore, recruitment and recoverability (Lein et al., 1991).

 Sensitivity assessment.
 Resistance to the pressure is considered 'Medium', and resilience 'High'.
-The sensitivity of this biotope to introduction of microbial pathogens is assessed as 'Low'.
+The sensitivity of this biotope to the introduction of microbial pathogens is assessed as 'Low'.

-Removal of target Medium None Medium species Q: High A: High C: High Q: High A: High C: High Q: High A: High C: High
+Removal of target species

+Medium Q: High A: High C: High

 Christie et al. (1998) observed Laminaria hyperborea habitat regeneration following commercial Laminaria hyperborea trawling in south Norway.
-Within the study area trawling removed all large canopy-forming adult L.hyperborea.
-Within 2-3 years of harvesting a new canopy had formed 1m off the seabed.
+Within the study area, trawling removed all large canopy-forming adult Laminaria hyperborea.
+Within 2-3 years of harvesting, a new canopy had formed 1m off the seabed.
 The associated holdfast communities recovered in 6 years however the epiphytic stipe community did not fully recover within the same time period.
 Christie et al. (1998) suggested that kelp habitats were relatively resistant to direct disturbance of Laminaria hyperboreaa canopy.

 Recurrent disturbance occurring at a smaller time scale than the recovery period of 2-6 years (stated above) could extend recovery time.
 Kain (1975) cleared sublittoral blocks of Laminaria hyperborea at different times of the year for several years.
 The first colonizers and succession community differed between blocks and at what time of year the blocks were cleared however within 2 years of clearance the blocks were dominated by Laminaria hyperborea.
 Lienaas & Christie (1996) also observed Laminaria hyperborea re-colonization of 'urchin barrens', following removal of urchins.
-The substratum was initially colinized by filamentous macroalgae and Saccharina latissima however after 2-4 years Laminaria hyperborea dominated the community.
+The substratum was initially colonized by filamentous macroalgae and Saccharina latissima however after 2-4 years Laminaria hyperborea dominated the community.

-Following disturbance or in areas were recurrent rapid disturbance occurs Laminaria hyperborea recruitment could also be affected by interspecifc competitive interactions with Non Indigenous Invasive Species or ephemeral algal species (Brodie et al., 2013; Smale et al., 2013), however evidence for this is limited and thus not included within this assessment.
+Following disturbance or in areas were recurrent rapid disturbance occurs Laminaria hyperborea recruitment could also be affected by interspecific competitive interactions with Non-Indigenous Invasive Species or ephemeral algal species (Brodie et al., 2013; Smale et al., 2013), however, evidence for this is limited and thus not included in this assessment.